 All new suppliers added to the BP's supplier registry between reporting periods will undergo the same categorization to ensure the appropriate mitigation measures are applied.
 Chain of custody credits are collected at the forest level for primary feedstock; hence the supplier of those feedstocks is not relevant if they are transported directly from certified forests to the BP's pellet manufacturing facilities.
-The focus of mitigations have the highest potential for influencing behaviour on the ground with those directly responsible for managing the forests.
+The focus of mitigation measures will be directed at the forest manager to ensure the mitigations have the highest potential for influencing behaviour on the ground with those directly responsible for managing the forests.